ArtemKoz/artemnotes/about.md

 ---
-layout: default
+layout: page
 title: About
 permalink: /about/
 ---

 # About Me

-This is a small personal website built with Jekyll and hosted on GitHub Pages.
+This is my About page.
+You can write anything here about yourself or your site.